For workers, remote collaboration is the new norm. But many organizations are struggling to reach pre-remote levels of productivity.

 Usually, team collaboration on page designs can mean messy email chains and marked-up screenshots.
 Not with Instapage.

-When you need to create post-click experiences with a team, the Instapage Collaboration Solution allows every member to work on the same page in real-time.
+When you need to create post-click landing pages with a team, the Instapage Collaboration Solution allows every member to work on the same page in real-time.
 Design page elements, write copy, edit code, leave comments, and submit for approval to a manager.
 Learn more here about how the Instapage collaboration solution can immediately boost your productivity.

 7. Re-evaluate your standard of productivity